 Options generally expire 90 days following employment termination and vest over a two-year period, although individual option contract terms may change the standard terms under the plan at the discretion of the Board of Directors.

-Share option reserves totalled \$12,033,926 at December 31, 2020 and 2019.
-The portion expensed is included in wages and share-based payments on the consolidated statements of comprehensive loss.
+Share option reserves totalled \$12,033,926 at December 31, 2021 and 2020.